unrelativity · framework

 The precise formulation of Ibn Sina: Hayy is that which knows its own essence without any external influence — pure self-knowing, prior to all relation, yet already the source of all relation.

 To be alive is already to be embraced by Hayy — whether one knows this or not.
-This is why the Unrelativity framework names life as Divine Identity — own-ing (as in belonging) OwnSelf.
+This is why the Unrelativity framework names life as Divine Identity.
+Here we use “identity” in the sense of belonging: Self identifies life as own — by virtue of Holistic Selfhood.

 The verb varlanmak — coined specifically for the Unrelativity framework — means to come into existence: to take on the character of a concrete present (an existent thing), to manifest relatively within the dimensions of time and space.
-This is distinct from to be, in the pure sense without manifesting.
+This is distinct from be-ing, in the pure sense of presence without materially manifesting.

 Pure Presence is the cause of existence; there is no such thing as pure manifesting — manifesting always implies location, relation, and limit.